RoboSubLA/SeniorDesign21-22/sensing_and_actuation/readme.md

 `Roll(degrees, float)`

 ### Blue Robotics Bar30 Pressure Sensor
-This is a barometer which will give us the depth of the Robosub.
+This is a barometer which will give us the depth and temperature the Robosub is operating at.

 #### Will give us following data:

 `Depth(meters, float)`

+`Temperature(celsius, float)`

 [Read more](https://github.com/bluerobotics/Bar30-Pressure-Sensor)